guifreballester/LowCostTravel/README.md

 Please read [CONTRIBUTING.md](https://github.com/guifreballester/LowCostTravel/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
-- [Guifré Ballester Basols] - Initial work - guifreballester
+- [Guifré Ballester] - Initial work - guifreballester

 See also the list of [contributors](https://github.com/guifreballester/LowCostTravel/contributors) who participated in this project.